How to Remove Eviction Records from Google | The Discoverability Company

 If the underlying record has been sealed, you can submit a legal removal request to Google asking them to de-index pages that display sealed information.
 Google takes these requests seriously when you can provide documentation of the court order.
 This does not remove the page from the source website, but it removes it from Google search results, which eliminates the most common way people discover the record.

-We have seen people go from being denied apartment after apartment to getting approved at their first choice, all because we cleaned up what Google was showing.
+Cleaning up search results can make a significant difference in housing applications.
 An eviction filing, especially one that was dismissed or settled, should not follow you forever.
 The legal system has mechanisms to seal these records for a reason, and the online world should respect those outcomes.

 Eviction filings happen at a staggering scale in the United States.
 The Bureau of Justice Statistics and related housing research consistently show that millions of eviction cases are filed annually, and a significant share of those filings are dismissed or settled without a judgment ever entering against the tenant.
 Yet the filing alone can follow someone for years once it's scraped into a commercial database.
-The Privacy Rights Clearinghouse has documented how tenant screening databases aggregate court data from dozens of jurisdictions with minimal accuracy checks, meaning a case filed in Fulton County, Georgia in 2022 might appear on a report pulled by a landlord in Denver in 2025, stripped of any context about how it resolved.
+The Privacy Rights Clearinghouse has documented how tenant screening databases aggregate court data from dozens of jurisdictions with minimal accuracy checks.
+Cases filed in one state often appear on reports pulled by landlords in another state, stripped of any context about how they resolved.

 The lack of control tenants feel over this data is well-documented.
-A 2019 Pew Research study on Americans and privacy found that 79 percent of adults were concerned about how companies use their data, and that concern maps directly onto situations like this one, where a civil court filing becomes a commercial product sold to landlords.
+Pew Research has found that most adults are concerned about how companies use their data.
+That concern maps directly onto situations like this one, where a civil court filing becomes a commercial product sold to landlords.
 The Electronic Frontier Foundation's privacy project has argued for stronger right-to-erasure protections in the U.S. precisely because of scenarios where outdated or misleading records circulate indefinitely through data broker ecosystems.
-That policy debate is ongoing, but it doesn't help you right now.
+That policy debate is ongoing, but it does not help you right now.

 On the regulatory side, the FTC's guidance on privacy and data security makes clear that tenant screening companies operating as consumer reporting agencies must follow Fair Credit Reporting Act obligations, including the duty to maintain reasonable accuracy procedures and to respond to disputes.
 The CFPB's credit and screening report resources walk through your dispute rights in plain language.
 Both agencies have taken enforcement actions against screening companies in recent years, so these aren't toothless rules.
 Citing these obligations in your dispute letter, and referencing the specific CFPB complaint portal, tends to produce faster responses than a generic removal request.

 The scale of this problem is well documented.
-Princeton University's Eviction Lab has tracked over 900,000 eviction filings in a single year across just the states it monitors, and a substantial share of those filings end without a judgment against the tenant.
+Princeton University's Eviction Lab tracks eviction filings across the country, showing that a substantial share of those filings end without a judgment against the tenant.
 Yet the filing itself persists online as though the outcome never happened.
 The Consumer Financial Protection Bureau has published guidance confirming that tenant screening reports are governed by the Fair Credit Reporting Act and that inaccurate or outdated records are legally disputable.
 That means dismissed eviction filings sitting in a screening database are not just unfair.
 They are a compliance problem for the companies holding them, and you have federally backed tools to challenge them.

-A 2019 Pew Research study found that 79 percent of Americans are concerned about how companies use their personal data, and that figure climbs even higher among people who have directly experienced harm from an unwanted public record.
+Research consistently shows that Americans are concerned about how companies use their personal data.
 The Pew Research Center's Americans and Privacy report documents that most people feel they have little control over information published about them online.
 That sense of powerlessness is especially acute in the eviction context, where court-scraping sites republish records within days of filing and Google indexes them within weeks.
-The Privacy Rights Clearinghouse notes in its consumer guides that data brokers and court aggregators often have no financial incentive to remove accurate records, which is why the sealing or expungement order is the critical lever that shifts the legal calculus in your favor.
+The Privacy Rights Clearinghouse notes in its consumer guides that data brokers and court aggregators often have no financial incentive to remove accurate records.
+This is why a sealing or expungement order is the critical lever that shifts the legal calculus in your favor.

 The Brennan Center for Justice has published research showing that eviction and civil court records disproportionately affect renters in lower-income brackets, and that the downstream housing consequences of a visible record compound over time.
-A tenant denied housing once because of a Google result is statistically more likely to face a second denial because each application creates a new search.
+A tenant denied housing once because of a Google result often faces repeated denials because each application creates a new search.
 The data makes a clear case for acting quickly.
-Every week a dismissed filing stays visible online is a week landlords can find it, and roughly 84 percent of landlords report using online searches as part of their screening process according to rental industry surveys conducted in 2022.
+Every week a dismissed filing stays visible online is a week landlords can find it, and most landlords use online searches as part of their screening process.
 Addressing the Google footprint is not a cosmetic fix.
-It directly changes the information a landlord sees in the first 90 seconds of evaluating your application.
+It directly changes the information a landlord sees when evaluating your application.

 Drew Chapin